ConfettiFX/The-Forge/README.md

 ![glTF model viewer](Screenshots/ModelViewer/Vulkan_Ubuntu_RX480_1920x1080_1.png)

-* Basis Universal Texture Support: TF now supports Binomials @richgel999 @google [Basis Universal Texture Support](https://github.com/binomialLLC/basis_universal) as on option to load textures.
+* Basis Universal Texture Support: TF now supports Binomials @richgel999 @google [Basis Universal Texture Support](https://github.com/binomialLLC/basis_universal) as an option to load textures.
 Support was added to the Image class as a "new image format".
 So you can pick basis like you can pick DDS or KTX.
 * Shader Translator: since more than a year we are developing on and off a shader translator that allows us to define our own shader language.
 This shader language is an extension to HLSL and will in the future offer the opportunity to store more data for the various platforms.
 For example we will able to pre-compile pipelines with this setup.
 We are using it extensively to translate all the shaders you see in The Forge.
 You can find the source code in

   [Common_3/ThirdParty/OpenSource/hlslparser](https://github.com/ConfettiFX/The-Forge/tree/master/Common_3/ThirdParty/OpenSource/hlslparser)